-The Admission Number for the school is 29 and where the number of applications does not exceed this number, then all applicants will be admitted.
-In the event of oversubscription, the governors will admit children in the following categories and in the priority listed.
-In each of the categories below, priority will be given to Looked After children Confirmation of Baptism (Baptism certificates) from the parish will be required for categories 1, 2, 3 + 5.
+Where the number of applications exceeds the number of places available, the Governors will apply the over-subscription criteria.
+Governors will admit children in the following categories and in the priority listed.
+Confirmation of Baptism (Baptism certificates) from the parish will be required for categories 1 to 3.

-- 1. Baptised Catholic children who are Looked After within the county. - The baptised Catholic children of parents who are parishioners of St. David's and St. Patrick's Haverfordwest and Immaculate Conception, Narberth. - 3.
-The baptised Catholic children of parents who are parishioners of parishes adjoining those listed above or who have moved to the area. - 4.
-Looked after Children who are in the care of a local Authority (children in care) or provided with accommodation by them (e.g. children with foster parents) - 5.
-Children whose parents are active and practising members of Churches Together in Wales (Cytun) and reside in the areas referred to in category 2.
-Priority will not be given to applications in this category unless an accompanying letter from the current minister is provided confirming Baptism or an accompanying statement of affiliation or reference signed by the minister or church's representative confirming membership of the church. - 6.
-Children who have a medical or social need.
+1. The baptised Catholic children of parents who are parishioners of St. David's and St. Patrick's Haverfordwest and Immaculate Conception, Narberth.
+Priority will not be given to applications in this category unless accompanied by a Baptismal certificate.

+2. The baptised Catholic children of parents who are parishioners of parishes adjoining those listed above or who have moved to the area.
+Priority will not be given to applications in this category unless accompanied by a Baptismal certificate.

+3. Children whose parents are active and practising members of Churches Together in Wales (Cytun) and reside in the areas referred to in category 2.
+Priority will not be given to applications in this category unless an accompanying letter from the current minister is provided confirming Baptism or an accompanying statement of affiliation or reference signed by the minister or church's representative confirming membership of the church.

+4. Children who have a medical or social need.
 A letter will be required from a doctor or health professional providing supporting evidence to accompany the application.
 This supporting evidence must set out the particular reasons why Mary Immaculate is the most suitable school and the difficulties caused if the child had to attend another school.
-Priority will not be given unless there is supporting evidence. - 7.
-Children who are not Baptised but have siblings in the school.
+Priority will not be given unless there is supporting evidence.

+5. Children who are not Baptised but have siblings in the school.

+In all of the above categories, Looked after children (LAC) will be given priority.

+Tie breaker for all categories

-In the event of a tie breaker being required in any of the categories above, the governors will admit those applicants who live nearest the school.
+In the event of a tie-breaker, being required in any of the categories above, the governors will admit those applicants who live nearest the school.
 In the case of a child whose parents have joint/shared responsibility the parent who has the greater responsibility during the school week and whose residence is nearer the school will be the determining factor.
-The governors will use the shortest walking route calculated using Ordnance Survey customised route data from the front door of the school to the front door of the house or flat of the applicant.
-Where necessary, the governors will request assistance from the County Council to determine the shortest route.
+Proof of residency will be required in the form of one of the following: